pheonixfirewingz/LunaLuxEngine/README.md

 Planned Platforms
 -----------------------------------------------------------------------------------------------
- - Windows
+ - Windows 10
- - Linux (x11)(not Planning to Support wayland yet)
+ - Linux ubuntu 18.04 STL (x11 window Manager)(no for Support wayland Window Manager)
- - OSX
+ - OSX high mountain

 Planned Platforms (after decktop)
 -----------------------------------------------------------------------------------------------
- - IOS
+ - IOS 13 and up
- - Android
+ - Android api 20 and up
- - Xbox
+ - Xbox One and up
+ - PlayStation 4 and up
+ - Switch (versions unknown)
 Working Progress
 ------------------------------------------------------------------------------------------------
 - Cross platform window (will make this standalone in the future for public use)